kyverno/kyverno-envoy-plugin/website/docs/server/http/example.md

 ## Setup

-In this example we will deploy the Kyverno HTTP Authorizer components in a Kubernetes cluster.
+In this example we will deploy the Kyverno Authz server in a Kubernetes cluster.

 ### Prerequisites